Welcome to the AYSA Upper Division U15 Boys Playoffs

 - Ranking in regular season

-Championship game players will receive an AYSA Final Four t-shirt.
-There will be no other tournament awards for teams.
+All Final Four players will receive an AYSA Final Four t-shirt.
+There will be no other tournament awards.

-Ties are not allowed in the Championship game.
-If tied at the end of regulation time, the Championship game will go to two (2) golden goal five-minute overtime periods.
+Ties are not allowed in Final Four games.
+If tied at the end of regulation time, Final Four games will go to two (2) golden goal five-minute overtime periods.
 Golden goal means that the game will end immediately after the first overtime goal.
 Kicks from the penalty spot per FIFA rules will occur if the game is still tied at the end of overtime.
 The exception to FIFA rules in this situation is that all players will be eligible to be chosen by the coach to kick.
 Players need not be on the field at the end of overtime.

 If you have questions, please call Dave Geary at 218-624-1713 or email email@example.com